 - Teachers of different subjects from all levels from preschool to high school

-- Teacher trainers, careers officers, educational guides and counsellors
+- Teachers trainers, careers officers, educational guides and counsellors

 Methodology of the course

-- Experimental training- getting the information needed for each module of the training in an experimental manner learn by doing
+- Experimental training- getting the information needed for each module.
+Learn by doing.

-- Learn by doing- Working individually or in groups on a concrete product to be used in the own school.
+- Peer to peer learning- working individually or in groups on a development plan to be used in their own school

-- Visiting best practices (museums, university departments, holistic education best practices etc).
+- Local cultural situated learning- visiting best practices (museums, university departments, art and science education best practices etc).

 - The course participants will get a Certificate of active participation.

 - The competences acquired will be validated by the course organisers on the Europass mobility.

 Helsinki area, the European capital of design, schools as living labs, museums, libraries, art centers